golixdotcom/guides/trading/buy_btc_ugandan_shilling_ugx.md

 [Home](/)

-# How  To Buy Bitcoin (BTC) with Ugandan Shillling in Uganda
+# Buy Bitcoin (BTC) in Uganda with Ugandan Shillling

 ### Step 1
 Make sure you have some funds (Ugandan  Shilling)  in your UGX wallet on Golix.
 If not kindly follow the Tutorial below on instructions to deposit Ugandan Shilling on Golix.